Omens In The Sky

 The Perfect Vortex

-Birds require not only to adjust their relative position but also to adapt their wing rhythm pattern to gain benefit from the lifting vortexes created by the forerunners.
+Birds are required not only to adjust their relative position but also to adapt their wing rhythm pattern to gain benefit from the lifting vortexes created by the forerunners.
 Such air vortexes produce upward thrusts in the stream of the leading bird, directed at 45 degrees laterally and backwards, which is better captured when the trailing birds are flying in the V position.
 Birds flying immediately behind one another, in a line, do not receive significant up-wash gain.

 When the bird’s wings are flapping in the area of maximum air uplifting created by the leading bird this yields energy savings and efficient lift power exploitation.
 Typically this is obtained by flapping the wings in direct contrast with the antecedent bird, lifting the wings when the preceding individual is pulling them down, at an angle of 45° degree to the bird ahead and approximately one or two metres behind.